-Customers don’t think of brands in terms of digital marketing, advertising, PR or social media, so it makes sense that you shouldn’t either.
-Successfully integrating these communication disciplines makes sure your brand messaging is consistent and effective.
+Customers don’t think of brands in terms of digital marketing, advertising, PR or social media, so neither should you.
+Successfully integrating these communication disciplines makes sure your brand messaging is consistently more effective.

 Aligning the marketing strategy with business objectives may sound obvious, but its surprising how often the previous year’s marketing strategy gets repeated.
 Aligning goals brings clarity and focus to the marketing strategy.